 The Cave is doing something strange and random and glitchy and none of the specific things below help, what can I do?

-Computers are fickle beasts and sometimes things go wrong, but fortunately there are some easy things to try that fix a lot of the random issues.
+Computers are fickle beasts and sometimes things go wrong, but there are some easy things to try that fix a lot of the random issues.
 If you post about an issue, very likely we’ll ask you to try one or more of these things first.

 * Reboot your computer.
 It’s a simple thing but it’s amazing how many problems this solves.